flschr/Recycled-Words/README.md

 #### Workflow automatizations on my iPhone
 I'm a lazy guy and thats why I created a few Siri shortcuts to simplify the content creation process as much as possible.

-As I use a iPhone as my camera, I'll need a smart way to push photos into my repository.
-The solution I came up with, exists out of 3 Siri shortcuts.
-[The first one](https://www.icloud.com/shortcuts/2b39f0741b384e8c8c360be84486c3b2) runs photos from the iOS share sheet through the following workflow:
+As I use a iPhone as my camera, I'll need a smart way to push photos to my repository.
+The solution I came up with, is this [Siri shortcut](https://www.icloud.com/shortcuts/9b94905382c542aeb363f977739953fb) which runs photos from the iOS share sheet through the following workflow:
 - Resize all selected photos to ```1280px*auto-height```.
 - Save all photos to a local iOS photo album named ```Blog```.
-- Choose one of the following options to continue:
-  - Create blog article: To continue blogging on the smartphone.
-  - Photo sync only: Photos just get synced to the remote repository, to finish blogging on the desktop.

-When I choose to sync the photos to the remote repository only, [this Siri shortcut](https://www.icloud.com/shortcuts/65279c78a73048bfb6dd485b597afbf0) is executed, which simply writes every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg``` and syncs all changes to the remote repository.
-After that, the content of the local photo album ```Blog``` is deleted.

-When I choose to continue blogging, [this Siri shortcut](https://www.icloud.com/shortcuts/070cb0396611432693c5ec67e84a877b) is executed:
 - Ask for the title of the new blog post.
 - Create a new file named ```/content/1-blog/yyyy-mm-dd-hh-title-of-the-new-blog-post.md```.
 The file already contains the Yellow CMS blog header with the current date and the title of the article.
 - Write every photo to ```/media/images/yyyy-mm-dd-hh-mm-ss.jpeg```.